Advanced Motor Fuels in Japan

 On October 22, 2021, the Cabinet approved the Sixth Strategic Energy Plan for submission to the Diet.[1]
 The Plan includes two key themes:

-1. Showing the approach to an energy policy of achieving carbon neutrality by 2050 announced October 2020, with the GHG emission reduction target of greenhouse gas emissions by 46% in FY 2030 from its FY 2013 levels, while continuing strenuous efforts in its challenge to meet the lofty goal of cutting its emission by 50%, as announced in April 2021.
+- An energy policy approach to achieving carbon neutrality by 2050, as announced in October 2020.
+The proposed approach has a greenhouse gas (GHG) emission reduction target of 46% in fiscal year (FY) 2030 (from baseline FY 2013 levels) and continues Japan’s strenuous efforts to meet its lofty goal of cutting its emission by 50%, as announced in April 2021.

-2. Presenting initiatives to ensure stable supply and reduce energy costs based on the major premise of ensuring safety, in order to solve challenges facing Japan’s energy supply and demand structure while taking action against climate change.
+- Initiatives to ensure a stable energy supply and reduce energy costs based on the major premise of ensuring safety, in order to solve challenges facing Japan’s energy supply and demand structure while acting against climate change.

-In June 2021 the Ministry of Economy, Trade and Industry (METI), in collaboration with other ministries and agencies, formulated the “Green Growth Strategy through Achieving Carbon Neutrality in 2050.”[3]
-The strategy specifies 14 promising fields that are expected to grow, and provides them with action plans from the viewpoints of both industrial and energy policies.
-Japan upholds an ambitious goal while showing realistic pathways toward it wherever possible.
-A 2 trillion-yen Green Innovation Fund has been established to encourage companies to take on ambitious challenges.[4]
+In June 2021, the Ministry of Economy, Trade, and Industry (METI), in collaboration with other ministries and agencies, formulated the “Green Growth Strategy through Achieving Carbon Neutrality in 2050.”[3]
+The strategy specifies 14 promising fields that are expected to grow and provides representatives of these fields with action plans from the viewpoints of both industrial and energy policies.
+Japan upholds an ambitious goal while demonstrating realistic pathways to meet that goal wherever possible.
+A 2-trillion-yen Green Innovation Fund has been established to encourage companies to take on ambitious challenges.[4]
+In December 2023, to simultaneously achieve the three goals of decarbonization, economic growth, and a stable energy supply through GX (green transformation), the Government of Japan compiled “Sector-specific Investment Strategies” for 10 years in the prioritized fields as an effort to improve companies’ predictability and strongly encourage companies to invest in GX.
+[5]

 To decarbonize the transportation sector, Japan will promote the reduction of CO2 emissions through the production, use, and disposal of automobiles; the improvement of energy efficiency in the logistics sector; and the decarbonization of fuel itself.[6], [7]

-For passenger cars, comprehensive measures such as expanding the introduction of electrified vehicles and infrastructures, and reinforcing technologies related to electrified vehicles such as batteries, supply chain, and value chain will be taken to achieve 100% electrified vehicle sales by 2035.
+For passenger cars, comprehensive measures such as expanding the introduction of electrified vehicles and infrastructures and reinforcing technologies related to electrified vehicles (e.g., batteries, supply chain, and value chain) will be taken to achieve 100% electrified vehicle sales by 2035.

-• Aim for electrified vehicles to account for 20-30% of new light vehicle sales by 2030, with electrified vehicles and decarbonized fuel vehicles to account for 100% by 2040.
+- Electrified vehicles account for 20–30% of new light vehicle sales by 2030, with electrified vehicles and decarbonized fuel vehicles to account for 100% by 2040.

 Advanced Motor Fuels Statistics

-Figure 1 shows the energy sources used in the transportation sector in Japan.[8]
-Oil-related energy accounts for 97.7% of total usage.
+Figure 1 shows the energy sources used in the transportation sector in Japan.[9]
+Oil-related energy accounts for 97.8% of total usage.
 The market for alternative fuels is very small in Japan, as is the number of alternative fuel vehicles owned (Table 1).
-Methanol, CNG, hybrid, EVs, and FCVs currently constitute the environmentally friendly vehicles.
+Methanol vehicles, compressed natural gas (CNG) vehicles, hybrid and plug-in hybrid vehicles (HEVs and PHVs), electric vehicles (EVs), and fuel cell vehicles (FCVs) currently constitute the environmentally friendly vehicle options in Japan.

-Fig. 1.
-Energy Sources Used in the Transportation Sector in Japan, 2020
+Figure 1.
+Energy Sources Used in the Transportation Sector in Japan, 2021

 Research and Demonstration Focus